aaron-vr/Boids/README.md

 ![](gifs/final.gif)

 The boids now show clear flocking and steering behaviour that emerge from these three simple rules.
-By slighly modifying the parameters and the relative intensity of each rule, one can produce a variety of deviations to the expected flocking behaviour such as the one below:
+By slighly modifying the parameters and the relative intensity of each rule, one can produce a variety of deviations to the expected model such as the one below:

 ![](gifs/variation.gif)